RFNajera/literature-clock-inkyWHAT/README.md

 Clock using time quotes from the literature, based on work and idea by
         [Jaap Meijers](http://www.eerlijkemedia.nl/) ([E-reader clock](https://www.instructables.com/id/Literary-Clock-Made-From-E-reader/)) and the web version by [JohannesNE](https://github.com/JohannesNE/literature-clock).

 This fork runs on python using PyQt4 and is designed for the for using the Raspberry Pi 7" touch screen.

+**Note that some of the quotes are NSFW.** I'm working on a fix.

 ## Install